nodatapoints/wire/README.md

 1. __...
 Empty if it is Empty__
 2. __...
 Wire if it is Blocking__
 3. __...
 Blocking if it is Active__
 4. __...
-Active if it is Wire and it has an uneven number of active neighbors with a shared edge.__
+Active if it is Wire and it has an odd number of active neighbors with a shared edge.__

 ### The Controls